 1. Purely Pronominal Verbs

 Let’s start with an easy one.
-Purely pronominal verbs, called in Spanish verbos pronominales puros , are a small group of verbs that only exist in the pronominal form.
-In other words, these verbs do not exist without a reflexive pronoun.
+Purely pronominal verbs, known in Spanish as verbos pronominales puros , are a small group of verbs that only exist in the pronominal form (hence their name).
+In other words, they cannot exist without a reflexive pronoun.

 Here are a few examples:

 | Si conoces a alguien que piensa en suicidarse, no lo ignores.